Correia-jpv/fucking-awesome-angular/README.md

 * [datta-able-free-angular-admin-template](https://github.com/codedthemes/datta-able-free-angular-admin-template)
 * [sanity-template-angular-clean](https://github.com/sanity-io/sanity-template-angular-clean) - A clean Angular SPA that gets content from [Sanity](https://www.sanity.io/).
 * [angular-templates](https://github.com/hawkgs/angular-templates) - A set of Angular templates for common web apps.
+* [LightNap](https://github.com/SharpLogic/LightNap) - LightNap (lightweight .NET Core/Angular/PrimeNG) is a full stack starter kit designed to provide a boost to Single Page Applications (SPA).
+It includes built-in support for ASP.NET Core Identity, JWT token management, and administrative features for managing identity, offering a solid foundation to be extended for any application scenario.

 ##### Paid